HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

 Proprietary greens blend.
-No clinical trials found.
-Individual ingredients vary widely in evidence.
+No clinical trials available; individual ingredients have mixed evidence.

 In this product: Dose not disclosed